 When quilting with thick fabric or batting layers, the hopping foot may press down on the quilt too tightly and begin to drag.
-Alternatively, if the hopping foot is set too high, skipped stitches can result.
+Alternatively, having the hopping foot too high can result in skipped stitches.
 The hopping foot can be raised or lowered to correct these problems.
 To adjust the hopping foot height, take the following steps: